ocaml/ocaml.org/data/industrial_users/trustinsoft.md

 ---
 name: TrustInSoft
 description: >
   TrustInSoft is a company that changes the rules in cybersecurity.
-TrustInSoft is the publisher of the [TrustInSoft Analyzer](https://www.trust-in-soft.com/trustinsoft-analyzer) software analysis tool.
+TrustInSoft is the publisher of the TrustInSoft Analyzer tool.
 url: "https://trust-in-soft.com"
 logo: users/trustinsoft.png
 locations: